Is a Correction Looming Ahead for ARMOUR Residential REIT Inc. (ARR)

 B. Riley Securities, on the other hand, stated in their research note that they expect to see ARR reach a price target of $11.50.
 The rating they have provided for ARR stocks is “Neutral” according to the report published on July 14th, 2021.

-During the last 5 trading sessions, ARR fell by -3.77%, which changed the moving average for the period of 200-days by -50.56% in comparison to the 20-day moving average, which settled at $5.17.
-In addition, ARMOUR Residential REIT Inc. saw -50.56% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ARR rose by +2.27%, which changed the moving average for the period of 200-days by -50.74% in comparison to the 20-day moving average, which settled at $4.90.
+In addition, ARMOUR Residential REIT Inc. saw -49.44% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for ARR